LysanderdeJong/ATCS2021/README.md

 NOTE: If during the proces of downloading the dataset you get an extraction error, please axtract it manualy.
 At the moment torchtext has trouble automatically extracting the SNLI_1.0.zip file.

 After training has finished you can find the model checkpoint in "./logs/lighting_logs", together with a tensorboard file.
-Tensorboard files to view the training progress can be donwloaded [here](https://github.com/LysanderdeJong/ATCS2021/releases/download/v1.0/tensorboard_logs.7z).
+Tensorboard files to view the training progress can be downloaded [here](https://github.com/LysanderdeJong/ATCS2021/releases/download/v1.0/tensorboard_logs.7z).

 ### Evaluation
 We evaluate our model using [SentEval](https://github.com/facebookresearch/SentEval).
 Visit their github and read their paper so get a better discription of each NLP taks.